REST API definition

 API hints have been provided in Eximee Designer.

 Figure 1.
-Hints for GET / POST/ PUT / DELETE requests.
+Hints for GET / POST / PUT / DELETE requests.

-Illustration 2.
+Figure 2.
 Description of the hint for a specific request (GET).

-Illustration 3.
+Figure 3.
 View after inserting code automatically from the hint.

-Illustration 4. serviceId hint outside the character: ' and "
+Figure 4. serviceId hint outside the character: ' and "

-Illustration 5. serviceId hint limited by the character: "
+Figure 5. serviceId hint limited by the character: "

 Examples

-"demo_api_RestTest" - executing requests with various parameters
+"demo_api_RestTest" - executing requests with different parameters

 "demo_api_exchangeRate_404" - exception handling